-Just how much can Jazmin Sawyers achieve this year?
+Get Inspired: Just how much can Jazmin Sawyers achieve?

 "I long jump, I sing, I study law...the chaos keeps me sane."

-It's fair to say Commonwealth Games-bound long jumper Jazmin Sawyers is not your typical student.
+It's fair to say long jumper Jazmin Sawyers is not your typical 22 year old.

-While the rest of her Bristol University peers are enjoying their summer breaks, Sawyers is gearing up for her senior major championship debut in Glasgow, writing new songs for her album, studying homicide cases and daydreaming about a return to her true sporting love - bobsleigh.
+Whilst studying law at Bristol University her peers would be enjoying their summer breaks, Sawyers was gearing up for her senior major championship debut at the Commonwealth Games in Glasgow, writing new songs for her album, studying homicide cases and daydreaming about a return to her true sporting love - bobsleigh.

-The 20-year-old's Twitter description talks of chaos, but she's actually overlooked a key part of her CV.
-She's a Winter Youth Olympic medallist in the 70mph ultra-addictive world of bobsleigh.
+Her Twitter description talks of chaos, but she's actually overlooked a key part of her CV.
+Not only did she win a silver in the long jump at the 2014 Commonwealth Games but she's also a Winter Youth Olympic medallist in the 70mph ultra-addictive world of bobsleigh.

 "I think it's a personality thing and I just love to keep busy," she says.
 "I realise it wouldn't work for everybody but I love the chaos.